Robert W. Chandler Society

 It is for these reasons that we have chosen Robert W. Chandler’s name for the society by which we will recognize and honor those who provide for the Museum through planned gifts.
 The Robert W. Chandler Society will honor those people who make provisions for the Museum through wills, trusts, or a variety of other estate planning techniques.
 Recognition will include listing Chandler Society members’ names (with permission) in Museum publications and other appropriate materials.
 Such meaningful donations not only help insure the Museum’s future, they also allow donors to achieve personal philanthropic and financial goals.

-For information about how to become a member of the Robert W. Chandler Society, please contact Heather Vihstadt, director of development, at 541-382-4754 ext.
+For information about how to become a member of the Robert W. Chandler Society, please contact Heather Vihstadt, director of philanthropy, at 541-382-4754 ext.
 248 or contact us.